MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### Site Collection

-A Site collection is a group of websites that have the same owner and share administrative settings.
+A Site Collection is a group of websites that have the same owner and share administrative settings.

-- In *SharePoint Online*, site collections are the top level available to admins, and visible in the SharePoint Admin Center under "Active Sites".
+* In *SharePoint Online*, site collections are the top level available to admins, and visible in the SharePoint Admin Center under "Active Sites".
-- In *SharePoint on-premises*, site collections are created within a Web Application, which is a level higher.
+* In *SharePoint on-premises*, site collections are created within a Web Application, which is a level higher.

 When you create a site collection, a top-level site is automatically created in the site collection (called root site).
-You can then create one or more subsites below the top-level site.
-The entire structure of the top-level site and all its subsites is called a site collection.
+You can then create one or more sub-sites below the top-level site.
+The entire structure of the top-level site and all its sub-sites is called a site collection.

 ### Standard Release